HelenMiamii/octobercms-soulstrology-theme/README.md

 The Membership Registration Form is in a modal found in `themes/soulstrology/partials/membership-registration.htm`.
 It's activated by *SIGN UP NOW!* in the Navbar.

-Locate the `Plugin.php` to update the Stripe and MailChimp API keys to your own configuration.

 ### MEMBER REALM
 The `member-realm.htm` is the main page where Member's can access their content.
 This page and `member-post.htm` is restricted to *active* Stripe Subscriptions.
-It runs the code below on-load to validate the subscription using the StripeID connected to the User's account.
+It runs the code below to validate the subscription using the StripeID connected to the User's account.
 If the Subscription doesn't check out, the User will be redirected to the **MY PROFILE** page (see the next section).
 To activate this feature update the page with your Stripe Secret Key.

 ```
 function onStart()